 The major shopping areas in downtown Chicago include State Street (where you can find Macy’s, Target and many smaller stores) and The Magnificent Mile (where you can find shopping centers, luxury designers and labels, several departments stores and popular brands).

-If you are looking for unique and/or handmade items, check out there markets for your holiday shopping: Sauced – Fall Night Market (November 3-4, 2023), Randolph Street’s Holiday Market (November 4-5, 2023) and Chicago Artisan Market (November 25-26, 2023).
+If you are looking for unique and/or handmade items, check out these markets for your holiday shopping: Lycée French Market (November 14-15, 2026), Chicago Artisan Market (Fulton Market) (November 15, 2026), Millennium Park Holiday Market, and Chicago Artisan Market (Ravenswood) (November 28-29, 2026).

 Christmas Around the World and Holidays of Light

-The Christmas Around the World and Holidays of Light at the Museum of Science and Industry annual celebration began in 1942 and features a four-story, floor-to-dome Grand Tree, surrounded by a forest of more than 40 trees and displays which represent the holiday traditions from cultures around the globe.
+The Christmas Around the World and Holidays of Light at the Griffin Museum of Science and Industry annual celebration began in 1942 and features a four-story, floor-to-dome Grand Tree, surrounded by a forest of more than 40 trees and displays which represent the holiday traditions from cultures around the globe.

 Cost: Included in regular museum admission.
 Here is a link to the official website for more information.